httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Introduction

 HTTP does not define the means to protect the data integrity of content or representations.
-When HTTP messages are transferred between endpoints, lower layer features or properties such as TCP checksums or TLS records {{?TLS=RFC8446}} can provide some integrity protection.
+When HTTP messages are transferred between endpoints, lower-layer features or properties such as TCP checksums or TLS records {{?TLS=RFC8446}} can provide some integrity protection.
 However, transport-oriented integrity provides a limited utility because it is opaque to the application layer and only covers the extent of a single connection.
 HTTP messages often travel over a chain of separate connections.
-In between connections there is a possibility for data corruption.
+In between connections, there is a possibility for data corruption.
 An HTTP integrity mechanism can provide the means for endpoints, or applications using HTTP, to detect data corruption and make a choice about how to act on it.
 An example use case is to aid